oasis-open/cti-stix-slider/docs/stix-mappings.rst

 Mappings from STIX 1.x to STIX 2.0
 =======================================

-This section outlines the the disposition of for the conversion all properties for the top-level objects.
+This section outlines the disposition of each property for the top-level objects when converted.

-For each STIX 1.x object that was converted the following options are possible:
+For each STIX 2.0 object that was converted the following options are possible:

- - STIX 2.0 property mapped directly to a STIX 1.x property.
-This property's value is used unaltered in the conversion to 2.0.
+ - **STIX 2.0 property mapped directly to a STIX 1.x property.**  This property's value is used unaltered in the conversion to 2.0.
- - STIX 2.0 property translated into STIX 1.x property.
-This property's value must undergo some minor processing to determine the corresponding content for 1.x.
+ - **STIX 2.0 property translated into STIX 1.x property.**  This property's value must undergo some minor processing to determine the corresponding content for 1.x.
- - STIX 2.0 property mapped using STIX 1.x relationships.
-This property is used to construct an embedded STIX 1.x relationship.
-If the STIX 2.0 relationship-type is not listed, then that relationship will not be converted to an embedded STIX 1.x relationship.
+ - **STIX 2.0 relationship mapped using STIX 1.x property.** This 2.0 relationship object is used to construct an embedded STIX 1.x relationship.
+   If the STIX 2.0 ``relationship-type`` is not listed below, then that relationship will not be converted to an embedded STIX 1.x relationship.
+   The "reverse" notation indicates the the STIX 1.x property is found on target object.
- - STIX 2.0 property recorded in the STIX 1.x description property.
-This property has no corresponding property in STIX 1.x, but its value can be (optionally) included in the description property of the 1.x object as text.
+ - **STIX 2.0 property recorded in the STIX 1.x description property.**  This 2.0 property has no corresponding property in STIX 1.x, but its value can be (optionally) included in the description property of the 1.x object as text.
+If the STIX 2.0 content was created using the elevator it might be the case that it recorded some 1.x properties in the description.
+However, the slider makes no attempt to examine the content of the 2.0 descriptor property to determine if it can use information found within it to populate the original 1.x properties.
- - STIX 2.0 property not mapped.
-This property will not be included in the converted 1.x object.
+ - **STIX 2.0 property not mapped.**  This property will not be included in the converted 1.x object.

 Top Level Object Mappings
 -------------------------------